-9.2.3 ULimited BeneficiariesU.
+10.2.3 ULimited BeneficiariesU.
 A new user fee should be for a service that benefits a relatively few discrete Market Segments or Market Participants rather than providing general benefit to most Market Segments or Market Participants.

-X. Procedure for Determination of Affiliate Relationship for Membership
+XI.
+Procedure for Determination of Affiliate Relationship for Membership

 Membership Applicant ProcedureU.
 Any applicant for Membership (“Membership Applicant”) shall follow the procedure in this section to request Board determination of whether entities are Affiliates of one another for the purpose of determining Member Segment and voting rights pursuant to the definition of “Affiliate” in the Bylaws (Article 2, Paragraph 1).